Woodrow Wilson by Christopher Cox audiobook

 Summary

-A timely reassessment of Woodrow Wilson and his role in the long national struggle for racial equality and women’s voting rights.
+An “assiduously researched” (The Wall Street Journal), “powerful...dispassionate new biography” (The Christian Science Monitor) of Woodrow Wilson, focused on his role in the long national struggle for racial equality and women’s voting rights.

 When, in the twilight of his second term, two-thirds of Congress stood on the threshold of passing the Anthony Amendment, Wilson abruptly switched his position.
-But in sympathy with like-minded southern Democrats, he acquiesced in a “race rider” that would protect Jim Crow.
+But in sympathy with like-minded southern Democrats, he endorsed a plan to rewrite the Anthony Amendment to protect Jim Crow restrictions on the voting rights of Black women.
 The heroes responsible for the eventual success of the unadulterated Anthony Amendment are brought to life by Christopher Cox, an author steeped in the ways of Washington and political power.
-This is a brilliant, carefully researched work that puts you at the center of one of the greatest advances in the history of American democracy.
+This is a “Pulitzer Prize–worthy history” (The Washington Examiner) that puts you at the center of one of the greatest advances in the history of American democracy.

 Editorial Reviews